 Additional charges for services such as diagnostic tests, medications, treatments, hospitalization or surgery can also increase the cost of an emergency vet visit.
 If overnight hospitalization at a veterinary clinic is required, for example, the average nightly cost range for a dog is $222 to $567, and $99 to $243 for a cat.1

-Below is a breakdown of the average cost* for an emergency vet visit for a dog and cat in all 50 states across the United States and the District of Columbia.1
+Below is a breakdown of the average cost* for an emergency vet visit for a dog and for a cat in all 50 states and the District of Columbia.1

 ---|---|---|